Lifelong Learners Institute

 Classes meet weekly for six weeks and are limited to 16 students.
 Cost is $60.
 Questions?
 Contact Yvonne Widenor at 716-888-2531.

-Johanna Fisher is an adjunct professor in the Department of English and Co-Director of the Women & Gender Studies Program at Canisius University.
-Professor Fisher has taught courses such as Romancing the Grail, High Adventures and Chivalrous Knights and The Quest in Medieval Literature for over 20 years.
-She has also taught German and German literature courses with an emphasis on the contemporary era.
-She is originally from Bayern, Germany and lives there part-time when not teaching at Canisius.
+Professor Johanna Fisher is an adjunct professor in the Department of English and Co-Director of the Women & Gender Studies Program at Canisius University.
+Professor Fisher has taught courses such as Romancing the Grail, High Adventures and Chivalrous Knights, and The Quest in Medieval Literature for over 20 years.
+She has also taught German and German literature courses with an emphasis on the contemporary era in fiction.
+She is originally from Bayern, Germany, and lives there part-time when she is not teaching at Canisius University.

 2023-2024 Semester